ndm736/ME433.Kitchen/recipes/armystew.md

 <!---
 github: SRyu1425
 -->
 This is one of my favorite Korean dishes.
-Google says "Its contents are the product of wasteful American soldiers, acquired by resourceful South Koreans" which is why its called army stew.
+Google states that its name comes from the dish's contents being the product of leftover food from American soldiers.
 In korean it is called "buddae-jjigae".
 This recipe serves 4.

 ### Ingredients (Main)
 - 4 cups (1 litre) chicken stock